Ingleton waterfalls

 (Pecca falls, Hollybush Spout, Thornton force, Beezly spout....)

-The Ingleton waterfalls are well known waterfalls located at Ingleton, south east of Kendall in the Yorkshire Dales national park (United Kingdom).
+The Ingleton waterfalls is a popular tourist attraction at Ingleton, south east of Kendall in the Yorkshire Dales national park, England (UK).

 From Kendall take the M6 to the south and soon take the exit to Kirkby Lonsdale (road A65) and further to Ingleton.
 There is a big parking at the trailhead of the Ingleton waterfall trail.
-There is a big sign (pointing left) when approaching Ingleton.
-Just follow the sign to the parking (gps 54.156925, -2.470823).
+From the main road a big sign for the waterfalls when approaching Ingleton.
+Just follow the signs to the parking (gps 54.156925, -2.470823).
+You can park here for free.

-You have to pay admission for the trail, £7.00 for an adult.
+But you have to pay admission for the Ingleton waterfall walk, £10.00 for an adult.
 The trail is open all year around during daytime.
-More information can be found on the official website.
-Parking is for free.
+More information can be found on the official website

 March 1st – March 31st: 9am – 4pm